aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

 - Hardware tests are now collapsed.
 - Some description of tests have been updated to be more precise.
 - Sorting of the test results is now done per device as opposed to per category.
+-

 ## How to run eos_validate_state in ANTA mode

-- Install anta v0.9.0: `pip install anta==v0.9.0`
+- Install anta v0.9.0: `pip install anta==v0.9.0` (this is part of the `requirements.txt`)

-- Run eos_validate_state playbook with `anta` tag i.e `--tags anta`.
+- Run eos_validate_state playbook by setting the variables `use_anta=true`

-  Example: `ansible-playbook playbooks/fabric-validate.yaml --tags anta`
+  This can be set for instance in your group_vars or under the task in your playbook.

   Not providing the `anta` tag will run the current `eos_validate_state` leveraging Ansible asserts.

-- Legacy Ansible tags are also supported if you want to run/skip tests:
+- Legacy Ansible tags are supported if you want to run/skip tests:

-  Example: `ansible-playbook playbooks/fabric-validate.yaml --tags anta,routing_table`
+  Example: `ansible-playbook playbooks/fabric-validate.yaml --tags routing_table`

 - You can now run the eos_validate_state role in check_mode.
 This will produce a report of tests that will be performed.